herimorn/whatsapp-clone/README.md

-# javascript
+# whatsapp clone
-its contain react apps,nodes and angular
+its contain the source files